azr4e1/quidest/content/wiki/workflow-orchestration.md

 The most important part of a flow is the list of tasks that will be run sequentially when the flow is executed.

+## Namespaces

+Namespaces are used to group flows and provide structure.
+Keep in mind that a flow’s allocation to a namespace is immutable.
+Once a flow is created, you cannot change its namespace.
+If you need to change the namespace of a flow, create a new flow within the desired namespace and delete the old flow.

+## Labels

+To add another layer of organization, use labels to group flows with key–value pairs.
+In short, labels are customizable tags to simplify monitoring and filtering of flows and executions.

+## Description(s)

+You can optionally add a description property to document your flow's purpose or other useful information.
+The description is a string that supports markdown syntax.
+This markdown description is rendered and displayed in the UI.

 ## Task

 A task is a single action in a flow.
 A task can have properties, use flow inputs and other task's outputs, perform an action, and produce an output.

+Tasks are defined as a list.
+By default, all tasks in the list will be executed sequentially — the second task will start as soon as the first one finishes successfully.

+Kestra provides additional customization to run tasks in parallel, iterate (sequentially or in parallel) over a list of items, or allow specific tasks to fail without stopping the flow.
+These kinds of actions are called Flowable tasks because they define the flow logic.

+A task in Kestra must have an id and a type.
+Other properties depend on the task type.
+You can think of a task as a step in a flow that should execute a specific action, such as running a Python or Node.js script in a Docker container or loading data from a database.

 There are two kinds of tasks in Kestra: